harmonysoft-tech/custom-gradle-dist-gradle-plugin/README.md

     Note that text processing might be nested, i.e. files from *src/main/resources/include* might refer to another files from the same directory through the `$file-name$` syntax.

-    There is an alternative setup where we want to produce more than one Gradle wrapper distribution (e.g. '*library*' and '*service*').
+    There is an alternative setup where we want to produce more than one Gradle wrapper distribution (e.g. '*android*' and '*server*').
 In this situation corresponding directories should be done in the *src/main/resources/init.d*:
     ```
     src
      |__ main
          |__ resources
                  |__ init.d
                        |__ library
-                       |      |__ library-setup.gradle
+                       |      |__ android-setup.gradle
                        |
                        |__ server
                               |__ server-setup.gradle